COVID-19 Early access to your super

 The 2020/21 financial year starts on 1 July 2020.
-Eligible citizens and permanent residents of Australia or New Zealand can access a second early access payment of up to $10,000 from their super accounts, from 1 July 2020 to 31 December 2020.
+Eligible citizens and permanent residents of Australia or New Zealand were able to access a second early access payment of up to $10,000 from their super accounts, from 1 July 2020 to 31 December 2020.

 If you have any questions please speak with your financial adviser or contact our Client Services Team on 1800 033 426.

-Yes.
-Applications for the second $10,000 payment opened on 1 July 2020 and will close on 31 December 2020.
-However, the Australian Government may choose to change the date.
+No. Applications for the second $10,000 payment have now closed.
 If there are any changes, we will let our members know via our website.

 After the ATO have processed your application, they will issue you with a determination.
 You do not need to do anything more.
 Your super fund will then make the payment to you.